Volunteer Name: Pamela E.

 6- Personal Paragraph about the experience (ABV Program Testimonial):

-My experience has been overall rewarding to see the smiles on the children’s faces everyday.
-The country itself has a lot of culture to offer.
+My experience has been overall rewarding to see the smiles on the children’s faces every day.
+The country itself has a lot of cultures to offer.
 The program was also flexible to allow me to explore San Jose and other regions.
 The people are friendly and inviting as well.

 7- How would you describe your accommodation, meals, security, friendliness, quality others: